Hammonton, New Jersey: History

-Little is known of the area of Hammonton before European contact.
-Stone tools have been found in digs in the area probably dating from the Woodland period, so there was some population, but further details have not been ascertained.
-At the time of European contact, the general area was inhabited by the Unalachtigo Lenape.
-As European settlement continued, the Lenape in the area declined from disease, loss of land to Europeans, and emigration elsewhere.
-The West Jersey Society was granted rights over a large tract of land in the English Province of New Jersey to parcel out in 1748, including the territory of future Hammonton.
-The Society sold a parcel of what would become future Hammonton in 1805, with the territory passing through several hands.
-William Coffin and his family came to the land in 1812 to build a home and operate a sawmill for John R. Coates; Coffin purchased the land and mill outright in 1814.
-The mill was not in the exact location of the modern downtown, but rather by the shore of Hammonton Lake and stretching to the north and east of the current town.
-The town was initially called "Hammondton" after Coffin's son John Hammond Coffin; later town governments would drop the "d", leading to the modern name of Hammonton.
-In 1817, Coffin opened a glass factory in the area, as the glass industry was a major South Jersey industry at the time due to the availability of cheap timber and bog iron; the Mullica River was used to transport the finished products in an era before railroads.
-Trading stores and homes for workers were built as well.
+Little is known about the area of Hammonton prior to European contact.
+Archaeological evidence, including stone tools likely dating back to the Woodland period, suggests some form of prehistoric habitation, though the details remain unclear.
+At the time of European contact, the region was inhabited by the Unalachtigo Lenape people.

+As European settlement progressed, the Lenape population in the area declined due to disease, loss of land to European settlers, and emigration.
+In 1748, the West Jersey Society was granted rights over a large tract of land within the English Province of New Jersey, which included the territory that would later become Hammonton.
+In 1805, the Society sold a parcel of what would eventually become Hammonton, with the land passing through several owners.

+In 1812, William Coffin and his family migrated to the area, building a home and managing a sawmill for John R. Coates.
+Coffin purchased the land and the mill in 1814.
+The sawmill was situated adjacent to Hammonton Lake and extended north and east of the present-day town, rather than being located within the current downtown.
+Originally named "Hammondton" after Coffin's son, John Hammond Coffin, the name was later simplified to Hammonton.

+In 1817, Coffin established a glass factory in the area, taking advantage of the abundance of cheap timber and bog iron that supported South Jersey's glass industry at the time.
+Finished products were transported via the Mullica River before the advent of railroads, with trading stores and workers' housing established nearby.

-The early Old Hammonton settlement was still quite tiny, and the glass industry began to fade in importance.
-It was replaced by farming, especially of strawberries and blueberries.
-The Camden and Atlantic Railroad began service in 1854, running to the west of Old Hammonton.
-Developer Charles K. Landis and Philadelphia banker Richard Byrnes formed a partnership in 1856, Landis & Byrnes, which purchased large tracts of land near the recently built railroad; they then advertised the town of Hammonton and began to sell off small parcels for development.
-This had the result of moving the settlement to the modern location of Hammonton, away from the river, the old method of bulk transportation; it was now closer to the railroad, with the Hammonton Railroad Station was established in 1858.
-In 1861, Landis and Byrnes had a falling-out; Byrnes remained in Hammonton while Landis left to found the cities of Vineland and Sea Isle City.
-In 1866, Hammonton's leaders petitioned the legislature to separate Hammonton from Mullica Township and Hamilton Township which it was then part of.
-Hammonton was directly incorporated by act of the New Jersey Legislature on March 5, 1866 as a "Town", an unusual form of government of which Hammonton is the only example in Atlantic County.
-A census taken at time of incorporation counted 1422 inhabitants of the town.
+The early settlement of Old Hammonton was small and experienced a shift from glass production to farming, particularly the cultivation of strawberries and blueberries.
+The arrival of the Camden and Atlantic Railroad in 1854, which ran to the west of Old Hammonton, prompted further development.
+In 1856, developer Charles K. Landis and Philadelphia banker Richard Byrnes formed Landis & Byrnes, acquiring large plots of land near the newly constructed railroad.
+They promoted and sold smaller parcels for development, moving the settlement closer to the railway.
+The Hammonton Railroad Station was established in 1858.

+In 1861, Landis and Byrnes had a falling-out; Byrnes remained in Hammonton, while Landis went on to establish Vineland and Sea Isle City.
+In 1866, Hammonton's leaders petitioned the New Jersey Legislature to separate from Mullica Township and Hamilton Township, and Hammonton was officially incorporated as a town on March 5, 1866.
+At the time of incorporation, the population was recorded as 1,422.